plain-text-blogger-theme/plain-text-blogger-theme/README.md

 By using Blogger's ["post using email" feature](https://support.google.com/blogger/answer/154172), and by discarding your Blogger (i.e., Google) password, you can create a blog where you can post but can't edit or delete posts.

-[Perfectionists](https://en.wikipedia.org/wiki/Perfectionism_(psychology)) (or atelophobes) need such a blogging system to grow their blogs because they often feel old posts are "incomplete" or "embarrassing" and are tempted to delete them.
+[Perfectionists](https://en.wikipedia.org/wiki/Perfectionism_(psychology)) (or atelophobes) need such a blogging system to grow their blogs because they feel old posts are "incomplete" or "embarrassing" and are tempted to delete them.

 This repository contains [one Blogger theme](theme.xml).
 You can apply it to your blog by uploading it in Blogger > Theme > Restore.
 A live example is [here](https://ykonno.blogspot.com/).